9/11 Memorial & Museum in New York City

 Good To Know

-• Explore the museum at your own pace.
+• The tour is self-guided, allowing you to explore the museum at your own pace.

-• No re-entry is offered after exiting the building.
+• Visitors cannot re-enter the museum after exiting the building.

-• The use of cell phones for talking is prohibited in exhibition spaces and theaters.
+• Talking on a cell phone is prohibited in exhibition spaces and theaters.

 Description